-Warner strives to provide a supply of safe, sanitary, environmentally sensitive, and affordable housing to its residents, including those of all ages and income levels, in the belief that a diverse population helps to create a strong and vibrant community.
+Warner strives to encourage a supply of safe, sanitary, environmentally sensitive, and affordable housing to its residents, of all ages and income levels, in the belief that a diverse population helps to create a strong and vibrant community.
 In order to achieve that goal, this Master Plan presents the following objectives:

-- To encourage residential development near existing village areas where public services already exist. - To preserve Warner's rural character and natural resources by minimizing development in outlying areas such as on Class VI roads and near unfragmented conservation lands. - To support energy-efficient home design and construction, including the use of on-site renewable energy production. - To provide reasonable and realistic opportunities for the development of workforce housing, particularly near existing services, roads, and amenities - To encourage the development of affordable housing for seniors and first-time homebuyers in areas with easy access to existing services and amenities.
+To encourage residential development near existing village areas where public services already exist.

+• To preserve Warner's rural character and natural resources by minimizing development in outlying areas such as on Class VI roads and near unfragmented conservation lands.

+- To support energy-efficient home design and construction, including the use of on-site renewable energy production. - To continue to enble the development of workforce housing, particularly near existing services, roads, and amenities - To encourage the development of affordable housing.